-between electric force and magnetic force?"
-The result of the competition was published in Van Swinden's book, Analogie de l'éléctricité et du magnétisme, where one can find descriptions of the magnetic effects of thunderbolts side by side with curious experiments, such as G. W. Schilling's claim that eels are attracted by magnets.3 Also recall that, around this time, Franz Anton Mesmer's demonstrations of "magnetic" phenomena upon human beings was very influential for several years and helped to direct the attention of the researchers to the relations between life and physical forces.
+Electricity and magnetism exhibit several well-known similarities.
+They can act at a distance, and both can produce attraction and repulsion.
+It was natural to think that there could be a deeper relationship between them, and towards the end of the 18th century this led the Bavarian Academy of Science to propose the following prize question (1774-1776): "Is there a true physical analogy between electric force and magnetic force?"
+The result of the competition was published in Van Swinden's book, Analogie de l'éléctricité et du magnétisme, where one can find descriptions of the magnetic effects of thunderbolts side by side with curious experiments, such as G. W. Schilling's claim that eels are attracted by magnets.2 Also recall that, around this time, Franz Anton Mesmer's demonstrations of "magnetic" phenomena upon human beings was very influential for several years and helped to direct the attention of the researchers to the relations between life and physical forces.

 After the discovery of galvanism, attempts were made to find fresh correspondences between magnetism and the new phenomenon.
-According to Pierre Sue, Richard Fowler observed around 1796 that a magnet could induce muscular contractions, but afterward he noticed that the same effect occurred with a non-magnetic iron bar.4
+According to Pierre Sue, Richard Fowler observed around 1796 that a magnet could induce muscular contractions, but afterwards he noticed that the same effect occurred with a non-magnetic iron bar.3

-In 1797 Alexander von Humboldt (1769-1859) published his book Über die gereitzte Muskel-und Nervenfaser, where he presented and discussed several galvanic phenomena.
-Among them, he referred to some experiments made by Ritter, who excited contractions in frogs with magnets5.
-He produced a galvanic arc with two pieces of iron and observed no twitching of the frog.
+In 1797 Alexander von Humboldt (1769-1859) published his book Über die gereitzte Muskel- und Nervenfaser, where he presented and discussed several galvanic phenomena.
+Among them, he referred to some experiments made by Ritter, who excited contractions in frogs with magnets.4 He produced a galvanic arc with two pieces of iron and observed no twitching of the frog.
 He replaced one of the iron pieces by a magnet and there was an immediate twitching of the frog.
 He also used a chain with iron and steel and observed no effect, but when the iron or steel piece was connected to a magnet, there were strong effects.
 "Both experiments prove sufficiently that the magnetic steel in the galvanic chain works differently from steel or iron.
-This confirms Ritter's experiments".6 Other effects were however difficult to explain.
-When he used two similar strong magnets, no twitching occurred when the unequal magnetic poles were attached to one another, but there were contractions when the equal magnetic poles were in contact - and, in this case, there was no heterogeneity that could explain the effect.
+This confirms Ritter's experiments."5 Other effects